A thermodynamic approach to two-variable Ruelle and Selberg zeta functions via the Farey map: Transfer operators for the Farey map

-\begin{remarks} We give some considerations on the definition of the spaces $\HH_{q,\mu}^{p}$.
-First of all to prove that Definition \ref{spazi-acca} is well posed, we extend the definition of the $\BB_q$ transform by means of (\ref{power-trans}) to let
+\begin{remarks} The definition of the spaces $\HH_{q,\mu}^{p}$ needs some comments.
+First of all to prove that Definition \ref{spazi-acca} is well posed, we extend the definition of the $\BB_q$ transform by means of (\ref{power-trans}) to the function $\phi(t) = \frac 1t$ as